 The publisher, Hodder, said of the textbook: “When our attention was drawn to this, we acted immediately to remove the book from sale until we could investigate further.
 We are having the content reviewed by another Hindu organisation at the moment.
 Once we have this review we will then take appropriate action and we will continue to review and improve our processes and checks to ensure that we learn from this error.
 We have issued a statement with our apology; it certainly was never our intention to cause offence or insult”.

 The row has attracted attention in Indian news media, prompting hundreds of Hindus online to criticise the connection drawn between their faith and violence.

 One of the groups that drew attention to the resources is Insight UK, a movement advocating on behalf of British Hindus and Indians.
-It has in the past held protests in support of the Indian government, in particular its contentious Citizenship Amendment Act, a 2019 law that allowed refugees from neighbouring nations a pathway to citizenship unless they were Muslims.

 On Saturday, Insight UK is hosting an online webinar discussing the “availability and quality” of teaching on Hinduism in RE curriculums.

 Vigorous defences of Hinduism have grown in India and its diaspora since the Bharatiya Janata Party (BJP) took office in 2014.
 The BJP historically draws most of its support from India’s Hindu majority and is also closely linked to the Rashtriya Swayamsevak Sangh, a nationalist, right-wing group dedicated to promoting the ideology Hindutva, or the supremacy of Hindus.